-Fig. 8 – Trends in racemisation for four amino acids analysed by RP-HPLC for the youngest part of the core, (10-60 ka, 10-1500 cm) of the core: a) D/L against depth; b) D/L against age.
+Fig. 10 – Trends in racemisation for four amino acids analysed by RP-HPLC for the youngest part of the core, (10-60 ka, 10-1500 cm) of the core: a) D/L against depth; b) D/L against age.
 Horizontal lines show 1σ age error from age model.
-During this early stage of racemisation D/L values are similar between bleached and unbleached material for Asx, Glx and Ala.
+During this early stage of racemisation D/L values are similar between bleached and unbleached Nps for Asx, Glx and Ala.
 Bleached samples were subjected to 48 h bleach exposure.
 A locally weighted smoothing (loess) function has been applied to highlight the differences between the racemisation trends for bleached and unbleached Nps.

 Of these three amino acids, Asx racemises the most quickly in Nps, reaching a D/L of ~ 0.3 by 120 ka, while Glx racemises more slowly, reaching a D/L of ~ 0.15 over the same period.
 The apparent racemisation rate of Ala is intermediate, reaching a D/L of ~ 0.2 by 120 ka.
 This order of apparent racemisation rate (Ser > Asx > Ala > Glx ~ Ile) is consistent with the results of high-temperature decomposition experiments carried out on other biominerals (e.g. Kimber and Griffin, 1987; Ortiz et al., 2017; Dickinson et al., 2019).
 Studies of Asx and Glx racemisation trends in heated and naturally-aged planktonic foraminifera have found that Asx racemises more quickly than Glx (Hearty et al., 2004; Kaufman, 2006; Kaufman et al., 2013); however a study of P. obliquiloculata investigating a wider range of amino acids found that Ile racemised more quickly than Glx, in contrast to the results of this study, which observed similar apparent racemisation rates between Ile and Glx (Harada and Handa, 1995).

-If the intra-crystalline fraction more closely approximates a closed system than the whole-protein fraction, then there should be fewer environmental influences on racemisation in the intra-crystalline fraction, resulting in lower variability between D/L values at any given horizon for bleached samples (Penkman et al., 2008).
-For Nps, bleaching results in a clear improvement in variability between similar-age samples during early stages of diagenesis (Fig. 9).
+If the intra-crystalline fraction better approximates a closed system than the whole-protein fraction, then there should be fewer environmental influences on racemisation in the intra-crystalline fraction, resulting in lower variability between D/L values at any given horizon for bleached samples (Penkman et al., 2008).
+For Nps, bleaching results in a decrease in variability between similar-age samples during early stages of diagenesis (Fig. 11).
 This result is consistent with the reduced effect of bleaching on total amino acid concentration in older material (Section 3.1.1), suggesting that the majority of the inter-crystalline protein is leached from the biomineral during early stages of diagenesis.
-While improvements in variability on bleaching are not seen in older material, the observed increase in D/L values in the intra-crystalline fraction suggest that the IcPD approach also limits the effects of leaching and contamination in older samples.
+While these reductions in variability on bleaching are not seen in older material, the observed increase in D/L values in the intra-crystalline fraction suggest that the IcPD approach also limits the effects of leaching and contamination in older samples.